buztheflash/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 ### Rule - Do Not Use Wildcard Certificates

 You should refrain from using wildcard certificates.
-Though they are expedient at circumventing annoying user prompts, they also [violate the principal of least privilege](https://www.owasp.org/index.php/Least_privilege) and asks the user to trust all machines, including developer's machines, the secretary's machine in the lobby and the sign-in kiosk.
-Obtaining access to the private key is left as an exercise for the attacker, but its made much easier when stored on the file system unprotected.
+Though they are expedient at circumventing annoying user prompts, they also [violate the principal of least privilege](https://www.owasp.org/index.php/Least_privilege) by asking users to trust all servers in the same domain.

-Statistics gathered by Qualys for [Internet SSL Survey 2010](http://media.blackhat.com/bh-us-10/presentations/Ristic/BlackHat-USA-2010-Ristic-Qualys-SSL-Survey-HTTP-Rating-Guide-slides.pdf) indicate wildcard certificates have a 4.4% share, so the practice is not standard for public facing hosts.
-Finally, wildcard certificates violate [EV Certificate Guidelines](https://cabforum.org/extended-validation/).
+Wildcard should be banned on "yourcompany.io" (no "*.yourcompany.io" are allowed).
+But we may have some exceptions.

+As an example here is a use-case where wildcard certificates may be needed and give a good trade-off between security and efficiency.
+If you have a solution (called "solutionA") that is a used by many customers, and you regularly onboard new customers with new URLs like “customer1.solutionA.prod.companydomain.io”, “customer2.solutionA.prod.companydomain.io”,.. then a wildcard certificate for “*.solutionA.prod.companydomain.io” could be useful and dedicated to the solution only.
+At the end, the objective is to embed this wildcard certificate in mobile apps (with certificate pinning for instance) or in IOT devices.

 ### Rule - Do Not Use RFC 1918 Addresses in Certificates